Photo Story | Northwest Passage

 © Dennis Minty

 Ilulissat means “icebergs.”
 The name says it all.
 Beside this renowned town of 4,700 people is Sermeq Kujalleq (Jakobshavn Glacier), the busiest glacier in the Northern Hemisphere, spewing 20 billion tonnes of ice per year into the local waterfront.
 Appropriately, this is a UNESCO World Heritage Site, not to mention Greenland’s top tourist attraction.
-Tour amongst the skyscraping bergs by Zodiac (often accompanied by humpback whales!), peruse the local museums and shops (sealskin chic!), and dine on distinctive Greenlandic fare (muskox burgers anyone?).
+Tour amongst the skyscraping bergs (often accompanied by humpback whales!), peruse the local museums and shops (sealskin chic!), and dine on distinctive Greenlandic fare (muskox burgers anyone?).

 © Dennis Minty